Test Driven Development with AI: Proven Workflow That Saved 2.5 Days

 Start with Pain Points, Not Perfection

-We didn't try to standardize everything at once.
-RaftStack started with commit message validation because that was our biggest immediate pain point.
+We did not try to standardize everything at once.
+RaftStack started with commit message validation because that was the biggest immediate problem.
 As developers experienced the benefit, adoption of additional features followed naturally.
-If we'd launched with a comprehensive "you must use all these tools" mandate, we would have faced resistance.

 Make the Right Way the Easy Way

 The CLI succeeds because following standards is easier than not following them.
-Developers don't have to remember conventions or look up documentation.
+Developers do not need to remember conventions or look up documentation.
 They run one command and get the correct setup.
-The same applies to our TDD workflow—the structured approach actually reduces cognitive load compared to ad-hoc AI prompting.
+The same applies to the TDD workflow.
+The structured approach reduces cognitive load compared to ad-hoc AI prompting.

 Version Your Standards